zevumara/forfalcon/README.md

 ## Robust

-POO and MVC pattern with a clean and organized architecture.
+OOP and MVC pattern with a clean and organized architecture.

 ## Fast-paced develoment